 This air tool has very, very decent power, which is pretty remarkable when taking into account the fact that it doesn’t require much air.
 Many highly advanced air impact wrenches on the market have crazy high air requirements, and that can be a problem for many average home users as they’ll have to shell out some big bucks for a powerful air compressor.

-With the CP734H, you don’t have to buy a fancy schmancy, over $500 best air compressor for impact wrench.
-I hooked up this pneumatic tool to my 3 year old Senco PC1131 Compressor and it was all good.
+With the CP734H, you don’t have to buy a fancy-schmancy, over $500 best air compressor for impact wrench.
+I hooked up this pneumatic tool to my 3-year-old Senco PC1131 Compressor and it was all good.
 Here’s a photo of that compressor.

 Using this relatively inexpensive compressor, I was able to utilize the CP734H air impact wrench for breaking loose stiff suspension bolts, lug nuts, lag screws, and things like that.
 This well made impact wrench can help you unfasten and fasten stuff without much trouble.

 Just don’t buy this and expect it to work on heavy farm equipment and the like!
 You’ll need a much more powerful air tool for that sort of job like the IR 261 3/4 air impact wrench for instance.
-However for most regular automotive/general repair tasks, the CP734H specs should be enough to keep going.
+However, for most regular automotive/general repair tasks, the CP734H specs should be enough to keep going.

 Another plus point I’d like to point out is the grip comfort.
-I find the rubber grip extremely comfortable unlike other cheap models.
+I find the rubber grip extremely comfortable, unlike other cheap models.
 You know the below $50 type of pneumatic wrenches.
-They have rough grip and it’s such a chore to use them for an extended period time.
+They have a rough grip and it’s such a chore to use them for an extended period time.
 Plus they do not last long anyway!

 CP734H features a total of 4 power settings and goes full power in reverse.
 The dial for the settings is situated at the back of the tool and you can adjust on the fly.
 In terms of weight, I believe the Chicago Pneumatic CP734H at 5.8 Pounds, is a tad bit on the heavy side.

-It’s not heavy to the point that it’s too taxing on the hand because the tool has pretty good balance.
+It’s not heavy to the point that it’s too taxing on the hand because the tool has a pretty good balance.
 But it’s still heavier than other advanced air impact wrenches like say, Ingersoll-Rand’s 2135TiMAX model.

-Conclusion to Chicago Pneumatic CP734H Review
+The conclusion to Chicago Pneumatic CP734H Review

-All in all, the CP734H is a very decent pneumatic tool.
+All in all, CP734H is a very decent pneumatic tool.
 I like it a lot.
 I’m just a little furious that I didn’t nab one from Amazon as the CP734H price on that website is much cheaper compared to the retail store near my place.
 And let’s not forget the free shipping as well.
 What a bummer.

 The most significant complaint I have with this tool is that it doesn’t come with the fairly essential protective rubber cover.
 So I had to purchase it separately.
 See a picture of the protective cover here.